stackeduary/JavaRemoteEE22/Quiz-Answers/Answers-to-Quiz-7-Sun-2.19.md

 3. What are the two types of equality in Java?
 Write them out in words as well as syntactically.

-4. Which one can the developer provide his/her own implementation of?
+4. Continuing from the previous question, which one can the developer provide his/her own implementation of?

 5. _______ equality implies _______ equality.